Why You Need A 9/11 Victim Compensation Fund Lawyer When Filing a Claim

 9/11 Victim Compensation Fund Attorney

-Jason E. Weisfuse is a seasoned 9/11 cancer attorney and managing partner at Weisfuse & Weisfuse, LLP, a New York City-based law firm dedicated to representing individuals affected by the September 11th attacks.
+Jason E. Weisfuse is a seasoned 9/11 cancer attorney and managing partner at Weisfuse & Weisfuse, LLC, a New York City-based law firm dedicated to representing individuals affected by the September 11th attacks.
 Since the establishment of the September 11th Victim Compensation Fund (VCF), Jason has been instrumental in assisting first responders, survivors, and families in securing the compensation and medical benefits they deserve.

 With a Juris Doctor from New York Law School (2009), Jason brings extensive experience regarding the 9/11 Victim Compensation Fund to his practice.
 His deep understanding of the VCF and the World Trade Center Health Program (WTCHP) has enabled him to navigate complex claims processes effectively, resulting in substantial awards for his clients.